OwlbanGroup/Equity-Shield-Advocates/docs/README.md

 - `GET /api/real-assets`
   Returns the list of real assets under management.

-## Setup and Running
-- Install dependencies from `requirements.txt` using `pip install -r requirements.txt`.
-- Run the API server with `python src/api_server.py`.
+## AI Component Usage
+The AI component provides methods to:
+- Get list of sectors.
+- Get companies by sector.
+- Get company details by ticker.
+- Query using simple natural language strings like:
+  - "companies in Technology"
-- Run tests with `python -m unittest discover`.
+  - "company with ticker MSFT"

-## Deployment
-- The project uses Gunicorn as the WSGI server, configured in the `Procfile` with the command: `web: gunicorn wsgi:app`.
-- CI/CD pipeline is configured in `.github/workflows/ci-cd.yml` to run tests and lint on push to main branch.
-- Deployment automation commands need to be added to the CI/CD pipeline for full automation.

 ## Testing
 - Unit tests cover API endpoints and AI component methods.
 - Tests include valid and invalid cases for robustness.
-- Run tests using `python -m unittest discover`.

 ## Future Improvements
-- Add deployment automation commands to the CI/CD pipeline.
-- Perform full end-to-end testing including UI and integration.
-- Enhance documentation and add deployment instructions.
 - Expand AI capabilities with advanced analytics and natural language processing.
+- Add more API endpoints and dynamic data updates.
+- Enhance testing coverage and add integration tests.
+- Improve documentation and add deployment automation.

-## Contact
+## Setup and Running
-For questions or collaboration, contact the Owlban Group at [contact@owlbangroup.com](mailto:contact@owlbangroup.com).
+- Install dependencies from `requirements.txt`.
+- Run the API server with `python api_server.py`.
+- Run tests with `python -m unittest discover`.